 4. You may pay higher interest rates without collateral

 If you choose an unsecured loan for home improvement, you might pay a higher interest rate since these loans are riskier for the lender.
-As of October 2022, rates for home improvement loans range from 3 percent to 36 percent.
-By contrast, the average home equity loan rate ranges from 6.52 percent to 8.28 percent, and the average HELOC rate ranges from 5.59 percent to 9.89 percent.
+Rates for home improvement loans currently range from about 6 percent to 36 percent, with the average rate being a little over 12 percent.

 The rate you receive on your home improvement loan depends on a few factors, mainly your credit score.
 Generally, the best rates are reserved for borrowers with the highest scores.